techiescamp/linux-foundation-coupon/README.md

 Following are the Latest Linux Foundation Coupon Codes  For Certification &amp; Training Programs

-## [UpTo 40% OFF] Linux Foundation DevOps Sale is Back
+## [UpTo 45% OFF] Linux Foundation Cybersecurity Sale

 As part of the exclusive Summer sale, get a flat 30% discount on all the Linux Foundation certifications, training programs, skill crews, and IT professional programs.

 **Coupon:** Use code **30COMTECHIES** at [kube.promo/devops](https://kube.promo/devops)

+Use code **OCT24CYBER** to get flat 40% on KCNA and CKS Certifications.

+You can get up to 45% discount on KCNA and CKS Certification bundles.

+- KCSA + CKS Exam Bundle ($288 Savings) [kube.promo/kcsa-cks](https://kube.promo/kcsa-cks)

-You can get up to 47% discount using the following bundles.
+You can get up to 40% discount using the following bundles.

 The following are the best bundles to **save 40% ($700+ savings)** with code **30COMTECHIES**